 - Understanding Distributed Systems by Microsoft principal engineer Roberto Vitillo fills the void between the deep theory and the "interview preparation" focused books.
 The book walks through practical concepts like failure detection, replication, scalability, resiliency, and operating large systems.
 It's the book I'd recommend to start with if you have less hands-on experience with distributed systems.

 - Systems Design Interview: an Insider's Guide by Alex Xu, previously senior engineer Twitter, Apple, and Zynga is the most focused book that aims to help prepare for the interview itself.
 The book is the best I've found so far - though I would have liked to see a bit some depth as I detailed in my review of this book.
 Also comes as an online course with almost the same content.

 - Designing Data-Intensive Applications is the book that goes into distributed systems in a very deep way.
 If you are serious on going deep, you should read chapters 1 (reliability, scalability, maintainability), 2 (data models & query languages), 3 (storage & retrieval), 5 (replication), 6 (partitioning), 8 (faults & reliability) and 9 (consistency and consensus).
 The book will give you the vocabulary you'll need in this domain.

-- Software Engineering at Google.
+- Software Engineering at Google (free).
 This book is not an interview preparation book: however, it is an excellent overview of the engineering practices engineers at Google use day to day.
 If you want to work at a place like Google and similar places, it's worth understanding how things are done here - and why.
 There's no better book than this one.

 There are still relatively few courses specializing in systems design.
 Systems design is a tricky one to make a really good course on, as great systems design is based on practice, not watching videos.